dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 ## Discussion

-Currently, effects in MIL are quite coarse-grained, for example, compared to MIL-lite by Benton and Kennedy \cite{Benton}, there is only one big $State$ and no distinction between reading/writing is made.
+Currently, effects in MIL are quite coarse-grained.
+For example, compared to MIL-lite by Benton and Kennedy \cite{Benton}, there is only one big $State$ and no distinction between reading/writing is made.
 Input and output are not separated either.
 Non-termination is not captured in MIL, we will live this